Ryan2486/nlp-emotion-analysis/README.md

 >Just like the dataset, Hugging Face will download the tokenizer files the first time and store them in your local cache (`~/.cache/huggingface/transformers/`).
 Subsequent runs will reuse these files — no re-download needed.
 >This is true for almost everything you load from 🤗 — whether it's a dataset, a tokenizer, or a pre-trained model, there will always be an initial download the first time.

->The `distilbert-base-uncased` tokenizer is case-insensitive — "Hello" and "hello" will be treated the same.
+The `distilbert-base-uncased` tokenizer is case-insensitive — "Hello" and "hello" will be treated the same.

 ---
 After loading the tokenizer, let’s try it out on a simple example.
-### Code:
 ```python
 print("Tokenizing a sample text using the pre-trained tokenizer")
 text = "Tokenizing text is a core task of NLP"